 Being confident, or at least being able to access a state of confidence is a critical people skill.
 Without confidence, it’s difficult to inspire or lead others – or even yourself.
 So, if you’ve ever struggled with confidence…

 Then this article is for you!

 I’m going to take you through an NLP anchoring technique.
-If you don’t know about anchoring you might like to read about it in the article, How to create Instant Relaxation.
-And get a brief explanation by visiting FAQ’s.
+If you don’t know about anchoring you might like to read about it in the article, How to create Instant Relaxation, or How To Stop Your Habitual Knee-Jerk Reactions, And get a brief explanation by visiting FAQ’s.
 When you’ve done that come back to this page.

 Before we start it would be useful to do a couple of things:

 Secondly, during the exercise, I’m going to suggest you press the thumb and middle finger of your non-dominant hand together to form the gesture that will in future trigger your confident state.
 If you’re ambidextrous, use either hand.
 Don’t make that gesture yet, just be ready to make it when I tell you.
-Once you’ve got that we’re ready.
+Once you’ve got that, we’re ready to go!
 Ready?

 O.K.
 Just click the button.
 (4 minutes)

 Want to find out more about anchoring?

 - How to Achieve Instant Relaxation (Or any other useful state)